datacoves/docs/docs/reference/vscode/csv-in-datacoves.md

 ![CSV Auto Save](assets/csv_edit_view.jpg)

 ### Autosave
 Unlike the rest of VS Code in the browser experience which makes use of Autosave.
-When editing CSVs you must always save using `CMD/CTRL + S` or use the `Apply changes to file and save` button.
+When editing CSVs we are using the CSV preview extension which does not autosave.
+Always save using `CMD/CTRL + S` or use the `Apply changes to file and save` button.